 Mike Ross is an orphan with a photographic memory.
 He remembers almost everything he sees, and lives with his drug dealer roommate, Trevor.
-He earns money by giving LSATs for other people and takes care of his grandmother who lives in her own apartment.
+He earns money by writing LSATs for other people and takes care of his grandmother who lives in her own apartment.
 Harvey Specter is a newly promoted senior partner at Pearson Hardman Law Firm and is considered one of the top litigators and closers in New York.
-While running a drug deal for Trevor in a hotel, Mike points out that the deal is a bust and quickly hides in one of the hotel rooms, which turns out to be the room for Harvey’s associate interviews.
+While running a drug deal for Trevor in a hotel, Mike figures out that the deal is a bust and quickly hides in one of the hotel rooms.
+This turns out to be the room for Harvey’s associate interviews.
 He manages to impress Harvey by showing him the capability of his photogenic memory, and that’s where the story progresses.
 Harvey takes Mike under his wing, despite the firm’s strict rule of hiring students only from Harvard.

 The Detailed Storyline